WesleyAC/blog/_posts/2020-12-09-name-donts.md

 description: ""
 ---

 I signed up for [Are.na](https://www.are.na/) the other day, since apparently that's where all the cool hip designer kids hang out these days.
-Their signup flow and name system is a interesting case study in what not to when making a schema to keep track of names.
+Their signup flow and name system is a interesting case study in what not to do when making a schema to keep track of names.

 <center><img src="../img/name-donts/arena-signup.png" alt="are.na signup form, with separate 'first' and 'last' name boxes"></center>